 Example 2: 2 CWFSs

 An example of 2 NGS stars configuration.
-Note that the use of a galaxy as a CWFS is NOT an option.
 The magnitudes of the two available CWFSs are 10.6 and 11.6 in R band.
 The expected average Strehl ratio and FWHM in Ks-band for IQ=70%/CC=50%/SB=Any are 11.3% and 0.09 arcsec, respectively.
 Note that because the Strehl map does not take account the location and contribution of the Laser Guide Stars, the lines shown in the position editor do not reflect the true Strehl variation across the GSAOI field of view.
 However, the values displayed at the bottom of the Position Editor are correct.
 The correction will be better close to the two CWFS stars and degraded toward the edge of the GSAOI field view.
 Therefore you may expect a lower performance across the GSAOI field of view compared to an asterism with 3 CWFS: a fairly uniform PSF but with increasing FWHM values, proportional to the distance to the CWFSs.

 Example 3: 1 CWFS: